-While the primary purpose of assessment is to improve student learning, it is also required by our accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) as listed in Comprehensive Standard 3.3.1 "The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of improvement based on analysis of the results."
+While the primary purpose of assessment is to improve student learning, it is also required by our accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) as listed in standard 8.2a.
+"The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of improvement based on analysis of the results."
 (Institutional Effectiveness)

-Academic Assessment at HCC- Academic Assessment occurs at every level of the College.
+Academic Assessment occurs at every level at HCC.
 Some areas include:

 Course Assessment-assessment that occurs in a course and determines how well a course meets the specified student learning outcomes.

-Technical Program Assessment-program level assessment that measures student learning outcomes within each technical and workforce program.
+Associate in Science (AS) and Post Secondary Adult Vocational (PSAV) - Program level assessment that measures student learning outcomes within each technical and workforce program.